zammad/zammad-documentation/contributing/start.rst

    from the glossary are highlighted in the source strings, as well.
 4. **Some useful tabs**:
     * **Nearby strings**: shows you the context of the word or string
-    * **Automatic suggestions**: if similar strings are already translated, it will show you the suggestions here.
+    * **Automatic suggestions**: here you can find automatic suggestions from DeepL and suggestions from similar strings, which are already translated.
+      Use the "*Clone to translation*" button to insert it in the translation field to apply changes.
+Use the "*Accept*" button to accept the suggested translation and automatically switch to the next string.
     * **Other languages**: here you can get an overview, which languages are translated and you can also see the translated strings (could be useful for languages, which are similar).

 Troubleshooting
 ---------------